Home Compare ABF.L vs GIS

 Associated British Foods vs General Mills: Which Stock Looks Stronger in 2026?

-General Mills holds the cleaner structural position, with profitability as the main driver and stability adding further support.
+General Mills holds the cleaner structural position, with the lead spread across profitability and stability.
+Associated British Foods does not offset that deficit through any equally strong structural edge elsewhere.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (ABF.L: STOXX 600, GIS: S&P 500).